aquenneville/spring-boot-server-hardware-collector/README.md

 Features
 ----------------------------------
-- Decoupled hardware data collection from the data storage with REST
+- Decoupled hardware data collection from the hardware data storage with REST
 - Spring boot all around
 - Parsing and collecting of the hardware details with Bash
 - Vue.js web-client